adamfitz/bash-scripting/README.md

 - install_frr_centos7.sh - installs and configure frrouting (from git repo)

 - move_dir_contents.sh - scritp takes a list of directories from a file and moves them to the root of teh target directory

+- update_lang.sh - read list of mkv files in directory and use ffmpeg to write a new output file with the default audio language set to english